CSC207-UofT/course-project-group-50/phase1/design_document.md

 ## <span style="color:Aquamarine">Design Questions

-- A description of any major  design decisions your group has made (along with brief explanations of why you made them).

-- **A brief description of how your project adheres to Clean Architecture (if you notice a violation and aren't sure how to fix it, talk about that too!)**
+### Design Decisions

+Our first major decision we made was how to save the ongoing game.
+Initially for `CMDLineUI`, we instantiated a `GameController` within our `startGame()` method.
+We realized that while this may run our game, there was no way to load a saved game from the game filepath.
+Now the `startGame()` method has a parameter ***gc*** that takes in `GameController` object, which allows us to load games freely; however, the problem didn't end there.

+A bug occurred while saving a game. `NotSerializableException` was thrown while saving and loading the game.
+We realized after quick search on the javadoc:

+    Serializability of a class is enabled by the class implementing the java.io.Serializable interface.
+Classes that do not implement this interface will not have any of their state serialized or deserialized.
+All subtypes of a serializable class are themselves serializable.

+`GameController` had serializable implementation, but the objects which the `GameController` was using did not.
+Therefore, we implemented serializable implementation to all classes that needed it and the bug was resolved.

+### Clean Architecture

-  - Our project, <span style="color:yellow">**Monopoly**</span>, adheres to Clean Architecture as it incorporates the different layers that the architecture deems necessary.
+Our project, <span style="color:yellow">**Monopoly**</span>, adheres to Clean Architecture as it incorporates the different layers that the architecture
+    deems necessary.
 First, we will have an overview of the Clean Architecture in our project.
 Our project consists of multiple **entities** (Enterprise Business Rules), including but not limited to `Player`, `Tile`, `Token`, `Board`, and so on, that are at the core of the program and contain the necessary information.
 Then we have our use cases (Application Business Rules) that interact with those entities to ensure the game runs smoothly.
 These **use cases** include `BankManager`, `BoardManager`, and `PropertyManager`.
 Next, we have **Controllers** (Interface Adapters) that interact with the **use cases** to access or manipulate **entities**.
 The **controller** in our project responsible for the interaction is`GameController`.
 Lastly, we have the **UI** (Frameworks and Drivers) as the outermost core of the program which is responsible for communicating with the user and delegating work to the `GameController`.
 In our project, the **UI** responsible for this is the `CMDLineUI`.
-These are all the layers, from the innermost being the entities to the outermost being the UI, that work together to ensure that our project runs smoothly! <br/><br/>
+These are all the layers, from the innermost being the entities to the outermost being the UI, that work together to ensure that our project runs smoothly!

-  - When it comes to adhering to Clean Architecture, we have made sure that the flow of control flows from the outermost layer (`CMDLineUI`) to the innermost layer (**entities**).
+When it comes to adhering to Clean Architecture, we have made sure that the flow of control flows from the outermost
+    layer (`CMDLineUI`) to the innermost layer (**entities**).
 We made sure that we did not have any inner layer accessing or communicating with any outer layers except when returning an output.
 Layers are only allowed to access/talk to its own layer, and the layers inside it.
 For example, we made sure that any entities, for instance `Player`, did not communicate/used any of the use cases; instead, we rethought the design and structure and moved such operations from `Player` to a use case since use cases are able to communicate with each other.
 We also made sure that in the flow of control from outside to inside, no layers were being skipped; layers were only allowed to communicate to the inner layer directly connected to it.
 For example, when the `GameController` runs the game, instead of dealing with all the `Player`s and turns itself, it delegates the work to a use case to ensure that no layers are being skipped in the flow.
     Like in this example, if the `GameController` dealt with all the `Player`s and the turns itself, then it would be **communicating directly** with the `Player` entity and skipping over use cases which is a violation of Clean Architecture.
-  This ensures that the principles of Clean Architecture are adhered to, which ultimately leads to a more elegant and clean program.<br/><br/>
+    This ensures that the principles of Clean Architecture are adhered to, which ultimately leads to a more elegant and clean program.

-  Although there are a few instances where we notice a violation of the Clean Architecture, we have a use case `BoardManager` which communicates with the user directly (skipping controllers and UI) to output/input when dealing with different `Tile`s.
+Although there are a few instances where we notice a violation of the Clean Architecture, we have a use case
+    `BoardManager` which communicates with the user directly (skipping controllers and UI) to output/input when dealing with different `Tile`s.
 This includes requiring an input asking the player if they want to buy a property, requiring an input asking the player who they want to trade with, and so on.
 We are unsure how to fix this as of now, but we plan on fixing this by the end of Phase 2.

-- **A brief description of how your project is consistent with the SOLID design principles (if you notice a violation and aren't sure how to fix it, talk about that too!)**
+###SOLID design principles

-  - We were trying our best throughout the implementation of the program to stay consistent with the **SOLID** principles, and we will highlight some situations in which all the principles are present.
+We were trying our best throughout the implementation of the program to stay consistent with the **SOLID** principles, and we will highlight some situations in which all the principles are present.
 I will also highlight some rule breaks and why we are not sure how to fix them.
 Through the entities to the use cases, all files have been monitored so that each method only has one job.
 For any methods that we noticed that were getting outside the scope of one job, we used the